This Viewer is No Longer Being Maintained

 This enables you to have a look around in Second Life and OpenSim with your Oculus Rift headset.
-Some preliminary UI capability is provided.
+Some UI capability is provided.

 - If you have configured Oculus Rift output for seated operation, “forwards” is the direction your Rift was pointing when you toggled into Riftlook.